 The right to work share code was introduced in July 2019, as part of a post-Brexit law.
-They are used to ease the process of verifying an employee’s right to work, for both the employee and employer.
+They are now an integral part of the UK immigration system used to verify an employee’s right to work.

-In this article, we will talk you through what is a share code, the process of obtaining one and when it should be used.
+In this article, we will answer the key question: what is a share code?
+We will explain how to get one in the UK and when it should be used.

 Table of Contents